 - Yoga and Pilates

-These exercises challenge your body’s balance systems and improve overall stability.
+These exercises put your body’s balance systems to the test and improve your overall stability.

 4. Develop Proper Landing Techniques

-Many ACL injuries occur during landing, especially in soccer when players jump to head the ball.
-Learning and practicing proper landing techniques can significantly reduce your risk of injury.
+Many ACL injuries happen during landing, especially in soccer when players leap to head the ball.
+Learning and rehearsing proper landing techniques can sharply lower your injury risk.
 Key points to remember include:

 - Land softly on the balls of your feet